atlastechnologies-xyz/blog.goldfishervice.xyz/_posts/2020-12-04-a-market-for-truth.markdown

 The beta is coming soon.
 Click the link below to sign up for our early access list, and you'll get to start earning KOI first!

 <h1><a href="https://xyz.us2.list-manage.com/subscribe?u=9842d27bd152b5314774b184c&id=0d4d6aff75" class="cta_button">Join the Beta Here</a></h1>

+*NOTE: The header photo of this article is borrowed from <a href="https://xkcd.com/">xkcd.com</a> which is one of the top web comics out there.
+I highly encourage everyone to check it out.
+He predicted KOI years before we did!*